openshift-labs/learn-katacoda/introduction/resource-objects-36/finish.md

 You can find a summary of the key commands covered below.
 To see more information on each ``oc`` command, run it with the ``--help`` option.

-``oc api-resources``: Outputs a list of all resource types supported by the cluster.
+``oc types``: Shows an introduction to core OpenShift concepts and types.

 ``oc explain <setting-path>``: Shows a description of the purpose of a specific resource object type setting.

+``oc get``: Shows a list of all the resource object types you can make queries about.

 ``oc get <type>``: Shows summary details of all resource objects of a specific type.